buzzin0609/MigJS/README.md

 - Mig.addClass
 - Mig.removeClass
 - Mig.toggleClass
-- Mig.css
+- Mig.css - simple wrapper over element.style.cssText.
+NOT to be used like jQuery.css
 - Mig.parent
 - Mig.parents (NOT COMPLETE)
-- Mig.position
+- Mig.position - returns x,y instead of top,left like jQuery.
+I just prefer to use axis for position properties

-### Static utility functions
+### Static utility functions in core.js
 - Mig.random
 - Mig.randomInt
 - Mig.unique

-##Other available extensions
+##Other available extensions - see file for more information on usage
+- Mig.on : mig.on.js - Event handling system.
+Uses a publish/subscribe like system to register events on elements and also for general Event registering/triggering
+- Mig.delegate : mig.delegate.js - For delegating events on elements
-- Mig.ajax : mig.ajax.js
+- Mig.ajax : mig.ajax.js - AJAX wrapper similar to jQuery's $.ajax
+- Mig.create : mig.create.js - A neat static utility function to create DOM elements in a similar style to ReactJS.
+Uses insertAdjacentHTML and appendChild to handle mixed strings and elements for adding children
+- Mig.goto : mig.goto.js - Utility function for smooth scrolling
+- Mig.serialize : mig.serialse.js - Create a key/value pair object from a collection of form input elements
+- Mig.browser : mig.browser.js - Simple function to give browser name/version of the current user.
+Uses the navigator.userAgent property so use at your own risk!
+When included, it will add boolean properties to the main Mig object like Mig.isChrome, Mig.isFirefox etc for your convenience

 TODO:
-- Finish README
-- Add list of available extension functions and usage
+- Add more detailed usage information for each function
-- Clean up files and add comments
+- Add module support